 One $5,000 award will be available for the competition.
 The Foundation reserves the right to make no award or to award a prize or prizes totaling less than the full amount.
 The BMI Foundation shall have the right (but shall have no obligation) to license up to three public performances of a winning composition and, in the case of works of a popular nature, authorize appropriate musical arrangements to be made for such performances.
 The BMI Foundation shall also have the right to post or share a recording and/or written lyrics of any winning compositions on the bmi.com and bmifoundation.org websites and social media profiles and to authorize the reproduction and distribution on audio tape and/or CD of no more than twelve (12) copies of each work.
 All other rights under the copyright law remain vested in the composer and lyricist.

-The winner, if any, will be announced in late spring 2019 in the press and on bmifoundation.org.
+The winner, if any, will be announced in late spring 2021 via email, in the press and/or at www.bmifoundation.org.

 Please address all inquiries to: